7Block Labs

 How 7Block Labs can help

-• Threat modeling workshops that map your protocol’s state machines to concrete invariants and monitoring signals.
+• Join us for threat modeling workshops where we’ll connect your protocol’s state machines to specific invariants and monitoring signals.

-• Storage‑safe upgrade plans (ERC‑7201) and proxy hardening for existing deployments.
+• We’ve got your back with storage-safe upgrade plans (ERC-7201) and some solid proxy hardening for your current deployments.

-• Test harnesses: Echidna profit‑optimization fuzzers and Halmos‑backed invariants wired into CI.
+• We’ll set you up with test harnesses featuring Echidna profit-optimization fuzzers and Halmos-backed invariants integrated right into your CI.

 References and further reading

-• Echidna fuzzing (on‑chain state, hybrid) and Halmos symbolic testing. (blog.trailofbits.com)
+• There’s some fascinating stuff going on with Echidna fuzzing (on‑chain state, hybrid) and Halmos symbolic testing.
+You can read up on it at blog.trailofbits.com.

 Like what you're reading?
 Let's build together.